 In your generally grouchy state you’ll probably choose the last option.
 The simple truth is that nobody has the time or desire to read your entire news release unless it’s newsworthy.

 Common sense dictates that people have limited attention spans.
 If that’s true then a news release must place its most important information at the top and least important information at the bottom.
-Generally, the headline and first two paragraphs will determine your audience’s emotional response to the release.
+Generally, the headline and first two paragraphs will determine your audience’s response to the release.
 That said, if you ever begin by sounding rosy and then bury a devastating piece of news in paragraph five, the market will never forgive you.

 The Media’s Tips on Writing Your News Release